Pick Your Own

 October

-Our pumpkin patch is open for the month of October, from the 1st to the 31st.
-Bring all pumpkins to the farmstand to be weighed during business hours (9–5, Tuesday through Sunday).
-We are closed on Mondays in October this year.
+Our pumpkin patch is open for the month of October.
+Please bring all pumpkins to the farmstand to be weighed during business hours.

 Price